 Whether you are married or not, if your relationship breaks down and you are a parent, you will have to make important decisions about the future arrangements for your children.

 Often it is difficult to agree on the best way forward with your former partner.
-Our Family team specialises in helping families sort out arrangements for children following the breakdown of a relationship.
+The children solicitors in our Family Team specialises in helping families sort out arrangements for children following the breakdown of a relationship.
 We are committed to resolving matters amicably and sensitively and, if it is necessary for the court to make a decision in your case, we will represent and guide you through the family court process.

 We can provide advice on: